Alfresco/alfresco-build-tools/docs/README.md

 ### nexus-associate-tag

-Associates tag to artifacts on Nexus.
-The artifacts are filtered by provided maven group-id and version and then associated with the provided tag.
+Associates a tag with artifacts on Nexus 3.
+The artifacts are filtered by the provided Maven group-id and version, and then associated with the given tag.

 ```yaml
       - uses: Alfresco/alfresco-build-tools/.github/actions/nexus-associate-tags@ref